-The average level of labor pain before being given the counter pressure treatment with a birth ball was 7.9.
-In contrast, the average pain level after being given the counterpressure birth ball treatment was reduced to 6.4.
+The average level of labor pain before the counterpressure treatment with a birth ball was 7.9.
+In contrast, the average pain level after the counter-pressure birth ball treatment was reduced to 6.4.
 These results indicate that labor pain decreased before and after the intervention.

-The research conducted by [20], who used the Numeric Rating Scale (NRS) measurement, showed a control group with 6 participants with mild pain with a score of 2-3 and 24 participants with moderate pain with a score of 4-6.
-Then for the intervention group, there were 23 participants with mild pain with a score of 2-3 and 7 participants with moderate pain with a score of 4-6.
-The mean value of labor pain intensity in the intervention group was 2.70, and in the control group was 4.33.
-The group treated with prenatal hypnosis and prenatal Yoga showed less labor pain than the control group.
+A study with numeric rating scale (NRS) measurement, showed a control group with 6 participants with mild pain with a score of 2-3 and 24 participants with moderate pain with a score of 4-6.
+For the intervention group, there were 23 participants with mild pain with a score of 2-3 and 7 participants with moderate pain with a score of 4-6.
+The mean value of labor pain intensity in the intervention group was 2.70, and in the control group it was 4.33.
+The group treated with prenatal hypnosis and prenatal yoga showed less labor pain than the control group [20].

-In research [21] that used the Biophysical Profile (BPP) With a Nonstress Test (NST), the continuation of uterine contractions without pain was noted in 2 Yoga participants and 1 of 6 control participants.
-Additionally, 9% of Yoga participants resumed pain-free labor after the intervention compared with 22% in the control group.
-These criteria are exercise during pregnancy, obesity and nutrition during pregnancy.
+In research [21] that used the Biophysical Profile (BPP) with a Nonstress Test (NST), the continuation of uterine contractions without pain was noted in 2 yoga participants and 1 of 6 control participants.
+Additionally, 9% resumed pain-free labor after the intervention, compared with 22% in the control group.
+These criteria are exercise during pregnancy, obesity, and nutrition during pregnancy.
 All participants were tested before and after the intervention, which generally consisted of a Doppler ultrasound of the umbilical and uterine arteries, non-stress testing, biophysical profile, maternal blood pressure, and maternal heart rate.